2023 Best Value Electrical & Power Installation Undergraduate Certificate Schools in the Great Lakes Region

 Read full report on Electrical & Power Transmission Installers at Northern Michigan University

-Michigan State University landed the #10 spot in the 2023 rankings for the best value undergraduate certificate electrical & power transmission installers programs.
-Michigan State is a very large public school located in the city of East Lansing.
+Michigan State University did quite well in this year’s ranking of the best places for electrical & power transmission installers students to get a undergraduate certificate.
+It came in at #10 on the list.
+Michigan State is a very large public school located in the small city of East Lansing.

 Out-of-state tuition fees for undergraduate students at Michigan State are $42,607 per year.